tjj9020/kinable/PROJECT_PLAN.md

     *   **Tasks**:
         *   Create `apps/parent-dashboard/`.
 Scaffold React project (Vite/CRA with TypeScript).
         *   Setup basic routing.
 Configure build/lint/test scripts.
+        *   **Accessibility Standards**: From the outset, ensure the React application adheres to WCAG 2.2 guidelines (e.g., color contrast, keyboard navigation, semantic HTML, ARIA attributes where necessary).
+Use tools like `axe-core` and Lighthouse audits during development and in CI to enforce these standards.
     *   **Multi-Region Consideration**: Client-side configuration for API endpoints (if not using a global router) should be region-aware.
 Cognito integration must support regional user pools.
     *   **Definition of Done**:
         * Basic React app runs locally, with build/test setup.